Popp, Alice Mae (nee Ward)

-After her husband’s return from Korea, the family returned to Massachusetts to tend to Grafton Unitarian Church.
-Alice would sometimes relate the duties of being a minister’s wife.
-Later the family made Baraboo their home and she worked as a Teacher’s Aide at South School and then moved into her area of expertise in the Sauk County Extension office.
-Alice spent twenty years—in the pre-computer era— keeping the extension office running smoothly with her skills in shorthand, typing, and general office management.
-Upon retirement she and Ted spent ten years in Deland, Fla.
-After Ted’s death, Alice came home to Baraboo to be near her daughter, Gladys, and family and friends.
+After her husband's return from Korea, the family returned to Massachusetts to tend to Grafton Unitarian Church.
+Alice would sometimes relate the duties of being a minister's wife.
+Later the family made Baraboo their home and she worked as a Teacher's Aide at South School and then moved into her area of expertise in the Sauk County Extension office.
+Alice spent twenty years—in the pre-computer era-- keeping the extension office running smoothly with her skills in shorthand, typing, and general office management.
+Upon retirement she and Ted spent ten years in Deland, Florida.
+After Ted's death, Alice came home to Baraboo to be near her daughter Gladys and family and friends.

-Alice was preceded in death by her husband, Reverend Theodore Popp, and is survived by her four children: son, Jonas Popp living in Guatemala (deceased wife, Nancy, granddaughter, Roberta and husband, David, great-grandchildren, Rosie and Noah); daughter, Gladys Proctor of Baraboo (husband, Steve, granddaughter, Sayward and husband, Erick, granddaughter, Elise and grand dog, Sophia, who always brought a smile to Grandma’s face!), daughter, Karen Moore of Gaffney, S.C., (husband, Joe, granddaughter, Tara and husband, Dan, and great-granddaughter, Claire, and granddaughter, Mandy and husband, Mike,) and Roberta Rose of Salt Lake City, Utah (husband, Gary, grandchildren, Kika and Tyki).
+Alice was preceded in death by her husband, Reverend Theodore Popp and is survived by her four children: son Jonas Popp living in Guatemala (deceased wife Nancy, granddaughter Roberta and husband David, great grandchildren Rosie and Noah,) daughter Gladys Proctor of Baraboo (husband Steve, granddaughter Sayward and husband Erick, granddaughter Elise and grand dog Sophia, who always brought a smile to Grandma's face!), daughter Karen Moore of Gaffney, South Carolina (husband Joe, granddaughter Tara, husband Dan and great granddaughter Claire, and granddaughter Mandy and husband Mike,) and Roberta Rose of Salt Lake City, Utah (husband Gary, grandchildren Kika and Tyki).

 Alice's family gives many thanks and feels much appreciation to the staff of St. Clare Hospital and Meadows Care Center for so lovingly and compassionately taking care of Alice over the years and allowing her to pass peacefully as she desired.
 Non-Baraboo siblings also wish to express their gratitude and thank their sister Gladys and her family for all the love they have given and for all they have done for Mom over the years.